 When you begin to focus on God and begin to meditate deeply and constantly in God’s love and Word, your soul will be filled, overwhelmed, or submerged in God’s love.

 This is the major way to rekindle, ignite and sustain God’s fire or love in your soul!

-Friend, keep your mind set, fixed or focused on God, and you will never again become spiritually lukewarm, cold, or dead.
+Friend, keep your mind set, fixated or focused on God, and you will never again become spiritually lukewarm or cold.